-Princeton High School recognized six Spanish IV and four German IV students on Monday during awards night for demonstrating significant progress toward achieving a high level of proficiency in English and a foreign language.
+Princeton High School recognized six Spanish IV and four German IV students during awards night for demonstrating significant progress toward achieving a high level of proficiency in English and a foreign language.

-Last April, PHS students, taught by Kelsey Sarver and Candice Fetzer, took the Illinois State Seal of Biliteracy test, the school said in a Thursday news release.
+In April, PHS students taught by Kelsey Sarver and Candice Fetzer took the Illinois State Seal of Biliteracy test, the school said in a news release.
 The State Seal of Biliteracy is a recognition given to graduating high school students who have demonstrated a high level of proficiency in English and in reading, writing, listening, and speaking in another language.

 According to the news release, if a student receives this honor, they receive a special seal on their diploma, transcripts, and can earn college credits toward foreign language requirements.